3nd3r1/protaskinate/README.md

 ### Välipalautus 2 - 2024-09-17

 The project is progressing well.
 Testing has not yet been started so the coverage is poor.
 The project has a good structure and the code is clean.
 Many core features have been completed, more information can be found in the [changelog](docs/changelog.md).
 The project is available in production on [protaskinate-page.host.ender.fi](https://protaskinate-page.host.ender.fi/).

+For testing you can user the following credentials:
+- Username: admin
+- Password: admin

+PS.
+For some reason the production database is flaky, so if you encounter an internal server error, please just reload the page, it should work...